Best Palm Grip Mouse

 Large palm grip gaming mouse with weight tuning

-The shape of CM Storm Sentinel Advance II is well-suited for palm grip.
+The shape of CM Storm Sentinel III is well-suited for palm grip.
 This ergonomic mouse features a pretty unique and cool-looking design which incorporates plastic, metal, and a back-lighted mesh.
-Sentinel Advance II offers 8 programmable buttons, 128 Kb on-board memory to store your settings and macros, and LED indicators for DPI changes.
-The device uses a high-end A9800 laser sensor which is very precise and tracks at up to 3.8 m/s velocity before malfunctioning (which is why several other manufacturers used it for their flagship products as well).
+Sentinel III offers 8 programmable buttons, 512 Kb on-board memory to store your settings and macros, and LED indicators for DPI changes.
+The device uses a high-end, acceleration-free optical sensor Avago 3988 which is very precise and tracks at up to 3.8 m/s velocity before malfunctioning (which is why several other manufacturers used it for their flagship products as well).
+Its weight can be fine-tuned using a built-in weight adjustment system which contains five 4.5 g weights.

 An FPS gaming mouse with powerful macro capabilities